Edward Mardigian: Hospital waiting area

-area for family members, flooded with the warmth of daylight from the skylights above.
-The area features a children’s playroom and a business center with computer access and health care information.
+area for family members.
+The area features a children's playroom and a business center with computer access and health care information.
 To enhance patient privacy, coaster pagers, similar to those used in restaurants, summon waiting family members to the postsurgery consultation with the surgeon.

-Art, Culture and History
+Art, culture and history

-Opened in 1979, the Edward and Helen Mardigian Museum of Armenian Art and History of Jerusalem is located in a 200-year-old building that once housed the Armenian Patriarchate’s Theological Seminary, The Mardigian Museum of Armenian Art and Culture present a picturesque overview of Armenian history, religion and cultural heritage.
+Opened in 1979, the Edward and Helen Mardigian Museum of Armenian Art and Culture of Jerusalem is located in a 200-year-old building that once housed the Armenian Patriarchate's Theological Seminary.
+Closed over many years, it reopened in 2023.
+The museum presents a picturesque overview of Armenian history, religion and cultural heritage.

-Exhibits include historical and religious artifacts, many brought to Jerusalem by pilgrims, including hand-woven rugs, a collection of Armenian coins, huge copper cauldrons crafted by Armenian smiths, colorful tiles from the world-famous Kutayha district, and a map of the ancient world printed in Armenian.
+Exhibits include historical and religious artifacts, many brought to Jerusalem by pilgrims, including hand-woven rugs, a collection of Armenian coins, huge copper cauldrons crafted by Armenian smiths, colorful tiles from the world-famous Kütahya district, and a map of the ancient world printed in Armenian.
 There is also a replica of Gutenberg's original printing press, the first to be established in Jerusalem in 1833.